Committee Purpose

 From mentee in 2007 to technical writer at Google, Girls Write Now has supported Natalia from high school to college, through internships and applying to grad school, positioning her now at the intersection of human and computer languages, enabling her fluency in both poetry and code.

-Committee Staff Leads
+Staff Leads & Facilitators:

 In 2025, the IV Tech Committee will come together three times for virtual meetings on: